RunicDust/Segmented_Video_Downloader/README.md

 # Segmented Video Downloader

-do_processing.py
+do_processing.py<br/>
-Downloading segmented video from vimeo based on master.json url List of urls can be provided in input.txt
+Downloading segmented video from vimeo based on master.json url<br/>
+List of urls can be provided in input.txt<br/>